derrekbertrand/deuce/README.md

   production.
 - Currently the row size (including JSON meta data) is hard coded at 4K.
   Anything bigger than this will break.

+## Todo

+- Code comments: code needs proper comment blocks
+- Code cleanup: improve readability; catch more errors
+- File methods: move file methods to traits and contracts; they both use similar methods
+- Single table operation: allow a single table to be operated on
+- Table level config: allow config settings to be overridden on a table level.
+  This will allow admins to further optimize their backups.
+- Line size optimization: allow the linesizes to be edited